motivations

 Note that this preferred content expression will not be stable.
 A change in the members of the group will change which repository is selected.
 And changes in how full repositories are will also change which repo is selected.

-Without stability, when another repo is added to the group, all data will be rebalanced, with some moving to it.
+Without stability, when another repo is added to the group, or a repository becomes full, all data will be rebalanced.
 Which could be desirable in some situations, but the problem is that it's likely that adding repo3 will make repo1 and repo2 want to swap some files between them,

 So, we'll want to add some precautions to avoid a lot of data moving around in such a case: